7 Types of Landing Pages that Convert Website Visitors into Customers

 The problem with most opt-in landing pages is that they are so poorly created that the conversion rate is low.
 This is because many bloggers don’t spend a lot of time thinking about and creating the right opt-in freebie.

-You want to create an incentive that people WILL use rather than something that they SHOULD use.
-For instance, if you created an opt-in freebie called “100 Blog Post Title Ideas,” your readers are likely to use this freebie every time they encounter writer’s block.
+You want to create an incentive that people WILL use rather than something they SHOULD use.
+For instance, if you created an opt-in freebie called “100 Blog Post Title Ideas,” your readers are likely to use this freebie every time they encounter writer’s block (i.e. not knowing what to write).
 However, if you create a Pinterest book, they may not take the time to open your book even though it contains useful content.

 You also want to explain the value of your incentive to your email subscribers.
 This is because nobody is going to want to hand over their email address unless you can prove to them that what you are offering is truly valuable.